gotthardp/lorawan-server/README.md

 ### Integration

-You can integrate lorawan-server with external applications using the WebSocket interface as described in the [WebSocket Guide](doc/WebSockets.md).
+You can integrate lorawan-server with external applications using the WebSocket interface as described in the [WebSocket Guide](doc/WebSockets.md), or using MQTT as described in the [Backend Administration](doc/Backends.md).

 You can also use the internal web server and develop internal applications, which may offer custom REST APIs.
 The lorawan-server is designed to be highly extensible.